When I asked Joe Vitale how to write hypnotic blog posts, he pulled out a gun and aimed it at my face.

 Lincoln wanted his legs long enough to reach the ground.
 I want a blog post long enough to make its point.

 Generally, the shorter, the better.
 But if it takes 2,500 words to tell the story and state your case, then proceed, but make every word count.
 Edit ruthlessly.
 Pretend you’ll be paid one thousand dollars for every word you delete.
 Or imagine a cold blooded old time editor reading your blog, looking for and deleting every boring or weak sentence.
-Or follow novelist Elmore Leonard’s advice when he said, “I leave out the parts that people skip.”
+Or follow novelist Elmore Leonard’s advice when he said,

 How can you grip the reader right from the start and keep them itching for more?